 When Sri Ram Chandra Deo told his family that he wanted to marry Sucharu, they were aghast.
 Being a Brahmo was different from being a Hindu, so it would have been an inter-religious marriage, so to speak for someone who was not even royalty.
 The Maharaja’s family considered it a terribly impulsive decision.
 Despite their opposition, he began to court Sucharu.

-But soon he changed his mind.
+Then he did an about-turn.
 The young prince, not one to go against his family’s wishes, wrote an apology letter to Sucharu, and, toeing the family line, married the Hindu Rajput princess of Porahat (now in Bihar) and the daughter of his father’s best friend, in 1896.
 His wife, Lakshmi Devi, gave birth to two sons and a daughter.
 Tragically, she died of smallpox along with her youngest daughter.

 Upset by the turn of events and to commemorate her memory, Sri Ram Chandra Deo set up the Lakshmi Kumari Dharmasala and the Sripada Manjari Cancer Ashram (named after his deceased daughter) in Baripada, Odisha.
 These were only two of the numerous charitable acts on the part of the benevolent Maharaja, who was closely involved with local governance.
 He also made immense contributions to agriculture and education, patronised the Chhou dance of Mayurbhanj, and worked for the development of the Odia language and literature.
 His insatiable appetite for knowledge led him to reorganise the virtually defunct State Press, which had been established by his late father.